Seppli11/ZHAW-Summary/summaries/24FS/CCP2/9_Composition.md

 ![image-20240612130442322](./res/9_Composition/image-20240612130442322.png)

-The centralised approach hinges on creating a centralised global model and have a single logically controller that controls the deployment and running of the services.
+The centralised approach hinges on creating a centralised global model and having a single logical controller that controls the deployment and running of the services.

 This makes managing it easier, since it gives global control and oversight.
 On the other hand, scalability suffers, since the internet is not centralised.